-Disclosure Requirement related to ESRSNESRS 2 IROM-1 Description of processes to identify and assess material biodiversity and ecosystem-related impacts, risks, dependencies and opportunities
+Disclosure Requirement related to NESRS 2 IM-1 Description of processes to identify and assess material biodiversity and ecosystem-related impacts

-- 17. The undertaking shall describe its process to identify material impacts, risks, dependencies and opportunities.
-The description of the process shall include whether and how the undertaking: - (a) identified and assessed actual and potential impacts on biodiversity and ecosystems at own site locations and in the upstream and downstream value chain, including assessment criteria applied; - (b) identified and assessed dependencies on biodiversity and ecosystems and their services at own site locations and in the upstream and downstream value chain, including assessment criteria applied, and, if this assessment includes ecosystem services that are disrupted or likely to be; - (c)(b) identified and assessed transition and physical risks and opportunities related to biodiversity and ecosystems, including assessment criteria applied based on its impacts and dependencies;
+- 17. The undertaking shall describe its process to identify material impacts.
+The description of the process shall include whether and how the undertaking: - (a) identified and assessed actual and potential impacts on biodiversity and ecosystems at own site locations and in the upstream and downstream value chain, including assessment criteria applied;